Council Paper 2 Mock Test for Nursing Students

 107 / 250

-107. Which of the following is a characteristic symptom of Meniere’s disease?
+107. Which of the following is a common symptom of presbyopia?

 108 / 250

-108. Which of the following is a common symptom of anemia?
+108. Which of the following is responsible for the production of antibodies?

 109 / 250